-TWENTY-SIXTH ANNUAL GENERAL MEETING
+TWENTY-SEVENTH ANNUAL GENERAL MEETING

-Notice is hereby given that the twenty-sixth Annual General Meeting of Members of the Imperial and Motus Medical Aid will be held on Thursday, 30 June 2022 at 10:00.
+Notice is hereby given that the twenty-seventh Annual General Meeting of Members of the Imperial and Motus Medical Aid will be held on Thursday, 20 July 2023 at 12:00.

-The Scheme has made provision for members or their proxies to participate in the meeting by way of an electronic platform hosted by The Meeting Specialist (Pty) Ltd - TMS.
-Should you or your proxy wish to participate, please use the link in the email received to access and complete the electronic participation form by no later than 10:00 on 23 June 2022.
+The Scheme has made provision for members or their proxies to participate in the meeting by way of an electronic platform hosted by The Meeting Specialist (Pty) Ltd - TMS or in person at Motus Head Office, Bedfordview.
+Should you or your proxy wish to participate, please complete the enclosed form and email it to TMS at proxy@tmsmeetings.co.za by no later than 12:00 on 18 July 2023.

-Upon receipt of the required information, you or your proxy will be provided with a secure code and instructions on how to access the virtual meeting.
+Upon receipt of the required information, you or your proxy will be provided with a secure code and instructions on how to access the hybrid meeting.
 Please note that access to the meeting will be at the expense of members who wish to make use of the facility.
+For those attending in person, please ensure you have your smart device on hand when attending the meeting at Motus Head Office for voting purposes.